DSC 40B – Theoretical Foundations of Data Science II

 Lectures

-Lectures will be held in-person at the regularly-scheduled time and place, but they will be podcasted and posted online for remote viewing.
-Attendance is appreciated, but not required.
+Lectures will be held in-person and over Zoom at the regularly-scheduled time and place, but they will be podcasted and posted online for remote viewing.
+Attendance will recorded and worth 5% extra credit.

 You will be able to find the lecture recordings at podcast.ucsd.edu.